Eigen Kweek: Season 3

 Chantal is convinced that the brother of 'Den Hollander' spoke the truth and that the Welvaert family has indeed secretly grown weed, so she conducts a private investigation to prove it.
 She sees Jos and Fluppe at the hangar and thinks they are dealing with weed again.
 When Chantal confronts the Welvaert, Jos is forced to admit to Ria that he was trying to sell the potato farm because neither Frank nor Steven want to work there.

 Meanwhile, a new police commissioner, René Vanderlinden, has arrived from Antwerpen.
 He wants to transform the local police into a modern and efficient team, but enters immediately into conflict with Chantal's independent way of working.
 He finds her file on the Welvaerts and informs the examining magistrate, who has a search warrant extradited.
-Due to her friendship wih Jos and Ria, Vanderlinden suspects that Chantal could be an accomplice.
+Due to her friendship with Jos and Ria, Vanderlinden suspects that Chantal could be an accomplice.

 Griet finds out to be pregnant by Steven, but the two broke up a while ago.
 While babysitting Chantal's daughter, she discovers a lot of photos of the Welvaerts in Chantal's desk, including a picture of a weed leaf.
 She informs Steven, who manages to keep her quiet by promising to marry her.
 Griet introduces him to her parents but her father Piet, who is the examining magistrate, refuses to speak with him until the case involving his family has been cleared.

 Julita is also pregnant and is expecting a triplet of girls.
 When Frank and Julita's house are searched, plans of a weed plantation are found in Frank's car, leading the police to a small hangar filled with weed.
 Frank ends up in prison after the owner of the hangar shows a rental contract with Frank's signature.

 Meanwhile, Chantal starts an investigation into her new boss, since she believes that he is the one who framed Frank.
 She follows him to a brothel in Oost-Cappel, where he appears to be a friend of the owner, the French criminal Maurice Le Moko.
 Moreover, she hears them talking about her as a nuisance.